afuzzyllama/DataAccessUE4/README.md

 Overview
 ========

-While working with Unreal, I wanted to be able to save UObjects to a local database, sqlite, but I didn't want to have to have to write custom code everytime I created a new object.
+While working with Unreal, I wanted to be able to save UObjects to a local database, sqlite, but I didn't want to have to have to write custom code every time I created a new object.
 Looking at a modern web framework like the Entity Framework, you can apply attributes to a class that will allow the framework to access meta data about your object and save it.
 The team at Epic have built in a sweet reflection interface for developers and I decided to see if I could use it in a similar fashion.

 I have no idea if this should be used in production code, so consider this more of a proof of concept :)